seredomi/korail-automator/README.md

 - tickets sell out often

 ## my solution
-- use ruby + selenium to maniuplate a browser to interact with the site
+- use python + selenium to maniuplate a browser to interact with the site
 - read user data from file
 - cli to:
   - save user data